 The goal is to be able use these scale shapes to make music and be able to play single note phrases or melodies in a variety of ways.
 The scale shapes can help you create new ideas and allow you to play more comfortably when changing your range of notes or when playing in different keys.

-Try to practice this scale with good timing by using a metronome and if you need help on what to do next, I recommend checking out this lesson on how to practice scales on guitar.
+Try to practice this scale with good timing by using a metronome (here’s a free metronome on our site).
+If you need help on what to do next, I recommend checking out this lesson on how to practice scales on guitar.

 📘 Get the free guitar practice guide here!